Andrey Kurkov, Maryse Cond on the Booker International List - ExBulletin

 Andrey Kurkov, Maryse Cond on the Booker International List

+Ukrainian novelist Andrey Kurkov and acclaimed Guadeloupe-born writer Maryse Cond are among 13 contenders for the Booker International Prize for translated literature.

-LONDON (AP) Ukrainian novelist Andrey Kurkov and acclaimed Guadeloupe-born author Maryse Cond are among 13 contenders announced Tuesday for the Booker International Prize for translated literature.
+LONDON — Ukrainian novelist Andrey Kurkov and acclaimed Guadeloupe-born writer Maryse Cond are among the 13 contenders announced Tuesday for the Booker International Prize for translated literature.

 Kurkov, 61, who has written extensively for Western publications on the Russian invasion of his country, is nominated for Jimi Hendrix Live in Lviv, a darkly comic portrait of life in the western Ukrainian city.

-Note: An earlier version of the story incorrectly gave Maryse Cond’s age as 86.
-She is 89 years old.